geerlingguy/ansible-role-k8s_manifests/README.md

       - dir: docker-registry
         namespace: registry

+      # You may keep your manifests in separate YML files like services.yml, deployment.yml (templated to `manifest_fragments`).
+      - dir: foo-bar
+        fragments: True

 A list of Kubernetes manifest directories to apply to a Kubernetes cluster.
 This list can either be raw directory paths or folder names, or can be a dict with `dir` (the directory path/folder name), optional `lookup_type` (the Ansible lookup type used for the `manifest.yml` file), and optional `namespace` (templated to `manifest_namespace`).

 This role then looks inside the specified directory for each manifest, and applies a `manifest.yml` file (and all its contents) using the Ansible `k8s` module.

+If you keep parts of your manifest groupped into separate YML files, you can concatenate them (in string sorting order) into a single manifest.yml file by setting `fragments: True`.

 If you need to template the file, this role templates the `manifest.yml` file by default (and automatically adds any variables in a `vars.yml` file alongside the `manifest.yml` file).
 But you can also disable templating and have the manifest applied directly by setting `lookup_type: file`.